Table of Contents

 What’s the difference between .NET Framework and modern .NET?

 .NET Framework is Windows-only and older, with limited updates.
-Modern .NET (e.g., .NET Core, .NET 8, 9, 10) is cross-platform, cloud-friendly, and optimized for performance.
-It supports containers and has long-term support (LTS) releases.
+Modern .NET (such as .NET Core, .NET 8, 9, and 10) is cross-platform, cloud-friendly, and optimized for performance.
+It supports containers and offers long-term support (LTS) releases.

 What is ASP.NET migration?

-ASP.NET migration involves converting legacy ASP.NET apps (built on .NET Framework with System.Web) to ASP.NET Core, which runs on modern .NET.
-This requires updating APIs, refactoring code, and replacing dependencies for better scalability and cross-platform support.
+ASP.NET migration involves converting legacy ASP.NET applications built on the .NET Framework with System.Web to ASP.NET Core, which runs on modern .NET.
+This process requires updating APIs, refactoring code, and replacing dependencies to improve scalability and cross-platform support.

 How long does a .NET migration take?

 The timeline depends on app complexity, size, and migration approach (retarget, port, replatform, or rewrite).
 Small projects may take weeks, while large monoliths can take months.
-A phased approach minimizes disruption.
+A phased approach reduces disruption.

 What tools are used for .NET migration?